craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter One - Introduction.md

 The Kobolds keep service entrances from which they and their loyalists come and go, as well as the three first floors of the Hells of Kailkeep; The False Allure.
 The False Allure has many entrances around the base of the mountain.

 Almost all exposed caves have been converted into parts of the False Allure or the restricted areas the Kobolds keep.

+#### Hells Architecture
+The fourth level presents a drastic change of theme.
+Where once there was red cobble and dusty crypt, there is flat black marble and translucently thin stone stronger than steel surrounded by blasts of color and symbol.
+Beyond the first three levels, the dungeons of Kailkeep serve as a mix of entertainment, punishment, and training for the inhabitants of Kailkeep.

+Those who enter Kailkeep would be thinking *wish*fully to believe that they can escape the grasp of the Hells.
+The only way *out* is ***through***.

 ##### Ceilings
 The ceilings of Kailkeep's Hells are crafted to fit large creatures, the distance from ceiling to floor is typically eighteen feet.